LowYanDi/loadless/README.md

 ### 4.1 Four Signature Innovations

 1. **Pre-commitment simulation**
-   The Hidden Load Inbox turns an informal request into editable fields and links each extracted detail to source evidence.
-The Commitment Sandbox then lets the student test a full yes, smaller yes, deadline change, or decline before changing the real week.
+   The Hidden Load Inbox turns an informal request into editable fields and links explicitly stated details to source evidence.
+Suggested hidden costs remain distinguishable for student review.
+The Commitment Sandbox lets students compare a full yes, smaller yes, deadline change or decline before changing their actual plan.

-2. **Explainable decisions rather than a mystery score**
-   Easey separates time, focus, urgency, and context-switch costs, then shows how every selected action changes the forecast.
-The Action Plan, Boundary Assistant, and Decision Receipt connect insight to a specific negotiation and an auditable outcome.
+2. **From Personal Limits to a Negotiable “Smaller Yes”**
+   Easey connects personal limits to a specific counterproposal, a workload preview and an editable boundary message.
+For example, Aina could offer an outline and five slides instead of accepting an entire sponsorship deck, while requesting help with the remaining work.
+**The twist:** a possible plan remains distinct from an agreed plan.
+A lower projected workload does not mean responsibility has changed.
+Adjustments requiring another person’s agreement remain pending; if rejected, the student can revisit alternatives.

 3. **Privacy-aware Capacity Circle**
-   The twist is not simply sharing a workload percentage.
-Members control what others may see; Smart Match considers willingness, skills, available time, and projected receiving capacity; and responsibility moves only after both people agree on the scope and the recipient explicitly accepts it.
+   Members choose which capacity signals to share.
+Smart Match considers willingness, relevant skills, available time and projected workload before recommending help.
+Easey previews the impact on both people, helping students assess whether the arrangement would overload the recipient.
+Responsibility transfers only after the scope is agreed and the receiving member explicitly accepts.

 4. **Capacity-adaptive recovery and focus**
-   Recovery is part of the workload decision rather than a separate wellness tab.
-Recovery Shield protects rest, while Focus Cycle recommends a gentler or deeper rhythm according to the current capacity indicator and always permits user override.
+   Easey connects recovery with workload decisions and students’ relaxation preferences.
+Recovery Shield flags conflicts with protected rest and offers alternatives.
+Focus Cycle suggests a work-and-break rhythm based on the workload indicator, while students can override it or choose a recovery activity instead.

 ### 4.2 Supporting Innovation